radi0sus/plot-mb/README.md

 ## Script options
 There are numerous ways to configure the spectrum in the script:
 Check `# plot config section - configure here` in the script.

+The delimiter for the line spectrum export can be changed by changing the value of `export_delim =`.

+## Code options
+Colors, line thickness, line styles and more can be changed in the code directly.

+## Remarks
+The PNG file will be replaced everytime you start the script with the same output file.
+If you want to keep the file, you have to rename it.

+The script can only handle doublets.

+The key for the calculation of the isomeric shift ist the equation δ = ɑ*(ρ(0) - C) + β.
+You should adjust ɑ, β and C to achieve reasonable results.